IACS-cryo/Delineation-WG/D1/deliverable1.md

 | Krieger 2023                     | Internal Greenlandic basins                           | TBD                                             | Methods defined in Krieger et al. (2020)                                                                                | In progress & unpublished                                                          |                           |

 -->

+## Way forward

+With IPCC AR7 coming soon, we need to have something set-up soon.
+How?